tldBear/dcsBiosDebug/README.md

 In the above example, the Int will start from 0, increement to 2, then 4 ect, 12 times per second.
 On reaching 65535, it'll reset to 0, and then continue to 65535 a second time. it'll then start decrementing, rest to 65535 when it reaches 0, and continue until it reaches 0 again.
 It'll then start increemnenting again.

-Note.
-Int Field hasn't been fully verified.
+**Note** Int Field hasn't been fully verified.
 Regard this part of App as alpha quality.

 # Limitations
 Field entry value checking as noted above